Clay Mathile

-Clayton Lee Mathile (pronounced [Muh-til]) (born January 11, 1941) is an American billionaire businessman best known for leading Iams to nearly $1 billion in sales before selling it to Procter & Gamble (P&G) for $2.3 billion in 1999 in what was, at the time, the largest cash-only deal in P&G's history.
+Clayton Lee Mathile (pronounced [Muh-til]) (January 11, 1941 – August 26, 2023) was an American billionaire businessman best known for leading Iams to nearly $1 billion in sales before selling it to Procter & Gamble (P&G) for $2.3 billion in 1999 in what was, at the time, the largest cash-only deal in P&G's history.

 Early life and education

-Mathile was born the oldest child of Wilbert "Bill" Ray Mathile and Helen Good Mathile in Portage, Ohio, where his parents owned a 40-acre farm.
+Clayton Lee Mathile was born on January 11, 1941, as the oldest child of Wilbert "Bill" Ray Mathile and Helen Good Mathile, in Portage, Ohio where his parents owned a 40-acre farm.

 Mathile graduated at age 16 from Portage High School, ranking first in his class of 14 students.
 He also lettered in basketball and earned an honorable mention for the all-state team.
 He went on to attend Ohio Northern University in Ada, Ohio, where he also played on the basketball team.
 He initially studied mechanical engineering before transferring to the business school.
 When an expected scholarship fell through, Mathile took a job pumping gas.
 Mathile graduated a quarter early in February 1962 with a business degree.